MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Cost budget

 A cost budget represents a point-in-time snapshot of the estimated cost for the project.
-All actual costs that are incurred on the project, among time, materials, and expenses are compared against the cost budget to track the costs on the project.
+All actual costs that are incurred on the project, among time, materials, and expenses, are compared against the cost budget to track the costs on the project.

 ### Costing methodology